-An annual system test of alert processing will be conducted in January of each year, as described in Annex J. Each Ground Segment operator should report on their ground segment processing and, in addition, each nodal MCC should review the results of the performance of the ground segment processing in their DDR based on the traffic flow that was observed.
-Ground Segment operators and nodal MCC operators should report results of the test in Section 1.2.5 of the Report on System Status and Operations as per Annex B, indicating whether the expected processing described in Tables J.2 and J.3 successfully occurred and giving details on any failures.
+An annual System test of alert processing will be conducted in January of each year, as described in Annex J. Each Ground Segment operator should report on their ground segment processing and, in addition, each nodal MCC should review the results of the performance of the ground segment processing in their DDR based on the traffic flow that was observed.
+Ground Segment operators and nodal MCC operators should report test results, indicating whether the expected processing described in Tables J.2 and J.3 successfully occurred and giving details on any failures.